ishuar/storyblok-challenge/demo/kind/README.md

 4. **GitOps Sync**: ArgoCD monitors and syncs configurations from GitHub
 5. **Progressive Delivery**: Flagger orchestrates the deployment:
    - Implements blue/green deployment strategy
-   - Manages traffic routing
-   - Executes smoke tests
+   - Runs smoke tests to verify new version:
+     - ✅ Pass: Triggers rollout of new version and switches production traffic
+     - ❌ Fail: Maintains current version with no changes to production
-6. **Traffic Management**: After successful tests, Flagger gradually shifts traffic to the new version
+6. **Traffic Management**:

-This automated pipeline ensures consistent, tested deployments with the ability to rollback if issues are detected.
+   - On success: New version becomes production traffic
+   - On failure: Current version remains unchanged

 ## Quick Start